hypernumbers/hypernumbers-manual/contents/indepth/making-forms.rst

 .. image:: /images/appending-form-creation.png
    :scale: 100 %
    :align: center
-   :alt: Creating a hypernumbers webform
+   :alt: Creating a vixo webform

 #.
 Select a range of cells in the spreadsheet (in this instance ``A2:B8``), right-click (to get the right-click menu) and select  the Create Form option.
 #.
 This will add a form with a number of basic input elements to the selected cells along with default question text alongside (e.g. “Question 1:”), a form submit button and a link to the page where the responses will be posted – the default response page being a sub-page of the current page named ``/current-page-path/replies/``.
 You can then start to customise the form by adding appropriate questions, merging input cells to be larger and changing form elements via the toolbar menu.